Danny-Devs/gitlify/README.md

 ## How It Works

-1. **Repository Analysis**: We fetch and analyze the repository structure using local LLMs
+1. **Repository Analysis**: We fetch and analyze the repository structure using local LLMs - no expensive API calls
-2. **Explanation Generation**: The system creates multiple layers of explanation for the codebase
+2. **Explanation Generation**: The system creates multiple layers of explanation for the codebase at no additional cost
 3. **Visualization Creation**: Supporting diagrams are generated to illustrate component relationships
 4. **Learning Path Construction**: Progressive checkpoints guide users from overview to details
 5. **Contribution Preparation**: Areas for potential contribution are identified